 Currently we only support esptool.py to copy across the firmware.
-You can find this tool here: https://github.com/themadinventor/esptool/, or install it using pip:
+You can find this tool here: https://github.com/themadinventor/esptool/, or install it using pip (at least version 1.2.1 is required):

+'''

 pip install esptool

+'''

 It requires Python 2.7, so you may need to use pip2 instead of pip in the command above.
 Any other flashing program should work, so feel free to try them out, or refer to the documentation for your board to see its recommendations.